-With rich farmland and a well-developed agricultural and industrial base, Ukraine has become one of the largest producers of grains, vegetable oils, legumes, and poultry meat.
-Although very efficient in bulk commodity production, Ukraine remains a major importer of food and feed ingredients, planting seeds, processed food products, seafood, alcoholic beverages, fruit, wine, and high-quality meat products (both processed and raw).
-Ukraine is unlikely to become self-sufficient in many of these large sectors anytime soon.
-Ukraine is a low-middle-income country, according to the World Bank classification, but economic growth observed in the last five years has opened new market opportunities for U.S. products.
+Ukraine remains one of the largest producers of grains, vegetable oils, legumes, and poultry meat.
+Although very efficient in bulk commodity production, before the war Ukraine was a major importer of food and feed ingredients, planting seeds, processed food products, seafood, alcoholic beverages, fruit, wine, and high-quality meat products (both processed and raw).
+Import of these products continue during the war, but trade volume is expected to drop notably.
+In 2021, Ukraine was a low-middle-income country, according to the World Bank classification, but war is expected to depress disposable incomes in 2022-23.